alecwu44743/levelsfyi-crawler/README.md

 ## Example
 1. Run the script and choose to crawl data.
-2. uery the crawled data:
+2. Query the crawled data:
     ```bash
     max_tc
     min_tc